ROUND DANCING — CHOREOGRAPHED BALLROOM

 ss; ss; ss;

 Ocho terminology is not well standardized.
-If you think of the meaning of the term -- "eight" -- then one ocho should consist of two fanning leg movements by the woman, but sometimes the cue "ocho" refers only to one "step, fan" action.
-Furthermore, a slow ocho can take a whole measure -- step on a slow count and fan over the next slow count.
+If you think of the meaning of the term -- "eight" -- then one ocho should consist of two fanning leg movements by the lady, but sometimes the cue "ocho" refers only to one "step, swivel" action.
+Furthermore, a slow ocho can take a whole measure -- step on a slow count and swivel over the next slow count.
 When the tempo is slow, the man has time to do some especially suggestive leg action.

 In the Cunninghams' Tango D'Amor, part C begins with 3 stalking walks;;; thru to a basic ending checking; to 3 ochos ending in semi-closed position;;; thru face close & tap;